Āṭavaka: Confrontation

 While Āṭavaka was away with an assembly of yakṣas in the Himalayas, the Buddha was greeted by his doorkeeper Gadrabha.
 Gadrabha warned the Buddha of the demon's wrathful nature, but the Buddha fearlessly entered Āṭavaka's abode and sat upon his throne.

 Gadrabha traveled to the Himalayas to inform Āṭavaka what had happened.
 Meanwhile, the Buddha was teaching Dharma to Āṭavaka's womenfolk.
 The yakṣas Śatagiri and Haimavata were also on their way to the assembly in the Himalayas and became aware of the Buddha's presence by their inability to fly directly over him.
 They flew down to venerate the Buddha before continuing on their journey.

 When Āṭavaka heard from Gadrabha, Śatagiri and Haimavata of the Buddha's presence, he placed his left foot on Manosilātala and his right foot on Kelāsakūta, both localities in the Himalayas, which suggests that the yakṣa grew to an enormous size.
 He cried out his name aloud and hurried back to his palace.
-Despite his various supernormal powers, he was unsuccessful as dislodging the Buddha from his throne.
+Despite his various supernormal powers, he was unsuccessful at dislodging the Buddha from his throne.
 Even his ultimate weapon; the cloth Dussāvudha, one of the four most powerful weapons in the world; was of no effect.
 When he hurled it, it simply fell at the Buddha's feet as a rug.